aranaescobedo/aks/README.md

 # AKS (Azure Kubernetes Service)
-This folder contains scripts that are used to interact with Azure Container Registry (ACR).
+This folder contains scripts that are used to interact with Azure Kubernetes Service (AKS).

 ## Usage
-Each script in this folder is designed to perform a specific task with ACR.
+Each script in this folder is designed to perform a specific task with AKS.
 Before running a script, make sure to replace any placeholders with your own information.

 ## Script Descriptions